Migration from UI Patterns 1

 It is done automatically by the drush command:

-⚠️ Some features, mixing data structure and data sources, doesn't make sense with SDC and are ignored: required, allow_expose, expose_as_field, allow_token
+⚠️ Some features, mixing data structure and data sources, don't make sense with SDC and are ignored during migration:

 Anyway, there are a few tasks you may want to do after that: